-section for costs associated with transcript requests.
-Tuition and Fees (p.
-39).
+Students may request transcripts by following the directions on the Transcripts and Documentation Requests page.
 Official transcript requests will be processed online through the transcript ordering services.
-Students must use the Transcript Request Form (available online) for any unofficial transcript request or through their student portal.
-Please refer to the Transcripts and Documentation Requests Web PageStudents may request transcripts by following the directions on the
+Students must use the Document Request Form (available online) for any unofficial transcript request.
+Please refer to the Tuition and Fees (p.
+39) section for costs associated with transcript requests.

-.
-Example of documents may consist of enrollment verification, copy of student ledgers for tuition reimbursement, etc. registrar@usuniversity.eduStudents that require documentation other than transcripts may complete the Document Request Form.
+Students that require documentation other than transcripts may complete the Document Request Form.
 This form is required before any information is released as student's written consent is needed.
-The form is available from the Office of the Registrar or email
+The form is available from the Office of the Registrar or email registrar@usuniversity.edu.
+Example of documents may consist of enrollment verifications, copy of student ledgers for tuition reimbursement, etc.